antfie/veracode_bulk_mitigator/README.md

 ## Troubleshooting

 If you experience issues running pipenv see this [guide](https://pipenv.pypa.io/en/latest/installation.html).
 On Windows you may need to update your path environment variable.
-Alternatively try running via python:
+Alternatively try running pipenv via python like so:

 ```bash
 python3 -m pipenv run bulk_mitigator
 ```

-Consider using pip:
+Finally, consider using pip to install the dependencies:

 ```bash
 python3 -m pip install --user -r requirements.txt